 What Color is Your Court Jester?

-NOTE: This is the full text of my article that was quoted in the San Francisco Chronicle.
+NOTE: This article was quoted in the San Francisco Chronicle.

-Comedians are our fifth branch of government (the press is fourth branch), so please support the care and feeding of your local comics, including the ones at your water cooler.
+Comedians are our 5th branch of government (the press is 4th branch), so please support the care and feeding of your local comics, including the ones at your water cooler.

 We all have access to court jesters today, they are our comedians, and they fill a vital role in challenging the actions of government and business, and they point out folly in our personal lives.

 Pay attention to them, and they just might prevent you, your company, our society and our government from making mistakes.

 I am thinking of court jesters like Stephen Colbert, Jimmy Fallon, Kevin Nealon or Will Durst, and I am thinking of the comedy clubs that house them such as Rooster T. Feathers in Silicon Valley.

 Someone who can speak the truth to power, and deliver the bad news (in a funny way) that no one else dare deliver, then, they can live to do it again.